-Verma.
-M (2002) conducted a study entitled "A Study of Job Satisfaction of teachers in Relation to Job Stressor, Role Commitment, Vocational Maturity and Social Intelligence."
-The objectives of the study were. i) to compare the adjusted mean Job Satisfaction score of male with female teachers by taking job stressors, role commitment, vocational maturity and social intelligence as covariates separately. ii) to compare the adjusted mean Job Satisfaction score of trained with untrained teachers by taking job stressors, role commitment, vocational maturity and social intelligence as covariates separately.iii) to compare the adjusted mean Job Satisfaction score of senior with junior teachers by taking job stressors, role commitment, vocational maturity and social intelligence as covariates separately. iv) to compare the adjusted mean Job Satisfaction score of male with female teachers by taking job stressors, role commitment, vocational maturity and social intelligence as covariates separately. iv) to compare the adjusted mean Job Satisfaction score of male with female teachers by taking job stressors, role commitment, vocational maturity and social intelligence as covariates separately.
+Verma, M. (2002) conducted a study entitled "A Study of Job Satisfaction of teachers in Relation to Job Stressor, Role Commitment, Vocational Maturity and Social Intelligence."
+The objectives of the study were; (i) to compare the adjusted mean Job Satisfaction score of male with female teachers by taking job stressors, role commitment, vocational maturity and social intelligence as covariates separately. (ii) to compare the adjusted mean Job Satisfaction score of trained with untrained teachers by taking job stressors, role commitment, vocational maturity and social intelligence as covariates separately. (iii) to compare the adjusted mean Job Satisfaction score of senior with junior teachers by taking job stressors, role commitment, vocational maturity and social intelligence as covariates separately. (iv) to compare the adjusted mean Job Satisfaction score of male with female teachers by taking job stressors, role commitment, vocational maturity and social intelligence as covariates separately.
 The study is survey in nature.
 The sample consists of two sets of population of teachers of Indore district which were 1210 middle school teachers and 486 of High school.
 The tool consists of Teachers job stress scale, Teachers vocational Maturity Inventory scale, Teachers Role Commitment Scale.
-The findings of the study were (i) the female teachers were found to be significantly more job satisfaction of trained as covariates separately (ii) There is no significant difference found in Job Satisfaction of trained and untrained teachers when job stressors, role commitment, Vocational maturity and social intelligence as covariates separately.
+The findings of the study were: (i) the female teachers were found to be significantly more job satisfied than male teachers when job stressors, role commitment, vocational maturity and social intelligence were considered as covariates separately (ii) There is no significant difference found in Job Satisfaction of trained and untrained teachers when job stressors, role commitment, Vocational maturity and social intelligence as covariates separately.

 Sylvester (2010) conducted a study entitled "A study to know Attitude towards Teaching Profession and Job Satisfaction of Teacher Educators".
 Random sampling technique was used.
 On one hundred teacher educators from 15 private colleges of education in Madurai district was taken sample for the study.
 The tools for the study were.
 Attitudes towards Teaching Profession Scale by Uhrbrock and Job Satisfaction Scale by Bubey, Uppal and Verma were employed.
-The hypotheses of the study were (i) there is no significant difference between male and female teacher educators with regard to Job Satisfaction in their teaching profession (ii) there is no significant difference between the teacher educators belonging to urban and rural areas with regard to Job Satisfaction in their teaching profession (iii) there is no significant difference between the teacher educators having M.Ed. and M.Phil qualifications with regard to Job Satisfaction in their profession.
-The findings of the study were (i) gender differentiation did not have influence on the attitude towards teaching profession (iii) number of years of total teaching experience did not have influence on the attitudes towards teaching profession (iii) number of years of total teaching experience did not have influence on the attitudes of the teacher educators towards their profession in their profession in the teaching profession (iii) number of years of total teaching experience did not have influence on the attitudes of the teacher educators towards their profession in their profession in the teaching profession (iii) number of years of total teaching profession in the teaching profession is not attitude towards teaching profession (iii) number of years of total teaching experience did not have influence on the Job Satisfaction in the teaching profession is not significant relationship between attitudes of the teacher educators towards their profession and their
+The hypotheses of the study were: (i) there is no significant difference between male and female teacher educators with regard to Job Satisfaction in their teaching profession (ii) there is no significant difference between the teacher educators belonging to urban and rural areas with regard to Job Satisfaction in their teaching profession (iii) there is no significant difference between the teacher educators having M.Ed. and M.Phil qualifications with regard to Job Satisfaction in their profession.
+The findings of the study were: (i) gender differentiation did not have influence on the attitude towards teaching profession (iii) number of years of total teaching experience did not have influence on the attitude towards teaching profession (iii) number of years of total teaching experience did not have influence on the Job Satisfaction in the teaching profession (iv) there was no significant relationship between attitudes of the teacher educators towards their profession and their Job Satisfaction.